carlos8v/carlos8v/README.md

   profession: 'Javascript Student',
   email: 'carlos.pessoal@hotmail.com',
   linkedin: 'https://www.linkedin.com/in/carlos8v/',
-  loves: [
+  usedTo: [
     'Code for the fun of it',
-    'Cries when code is not working',
+    'Cry when code is not working',
     'Completely forget about the previous troubles when the code works', ],
   stack: [